SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 **Pre-compiled binaries**

-If possible, we recommend that Hydra users install software by compiling the source code using the built-in compilers on Hydra
+If possible, we recommend that Hydra users install software by compiling the source code using the built-in compilers on Hydra.

 However, sometimes this can be tricky.